benmvp/slides/2017/nodevember/why-react.md

 ### Modern Web Meetup May 2017

 NOTES:
-- Shameless plug alert!
+- Final shameless plug alert!
-- I gave a talk called _Navigating the React Solar System_ at ForwardJS earlier this year
+- I gave a talk called _Navigating the React Solar System_ at a Bay Area meetup
 - Go through all the important pieces that make up a React stack
 - Talk about the different options and show code examples